JadNP/JadNP/README.md

 # about me / status:
 currently a roblox dev

-have NOT supported anything to any game
+have NOT contributed anything to any game

 # dev ratings:
 - coding: very good